Domaine vs Editorial New

 Recommended: Domaine

-- modern, luxurious design character
+- luxurious design character

 - From Klim Type Foundry